C4AI/Pira/README.md

 The code for the two parts of the application can be found in [data-set-builder](https://github.com/C4AI/data-set-builder) and [data-set-validator](https://github.com/C4AI/data-set-validator).

 # Citation
-If you use or discuss this dataset in your work, please cite it as follows:
+If you use or discuss this dataset in your work, please cite it as follows.

+For the original paper:

 ```
 @inproceedings{10.1145/3459637.3482012,